Code-With-Samuel/Cat-VS-Dog-Classifier/README.md

 ## 🙌 Credits
 - Dataset: [Kaggle - Dog and Cat Classification Dataset](https://www.kaggle.com/datasets/bhavikjikadara/dog-and-cat-classification-dataset)
-- Built with: Django, PyTorch, Bootstrap, django-allauth
+- Built with: Django, PyTorch, Bootstrap

 ---
 **Ready to classify?
 Upload your image and see the magic!**